-- Non-refundable fee of US $30
+- Non-refundable fee of U.S. $30

-- A credit card is required for the application fee payment.
+- A credit card is required for the application fee payment

-- Proof of English Proficiency (Please submit the official scores from one of the following:)
+- Proof of English Proficiency

-Official English proficiency score.
+Please submit the official scores from one of the following (other standardized tests may also be considered.)
 Your scores must be sent to our office directly by the testing company.
-We cannot accept these documents from you.
+We cannot accept these documents directly from you.
 Choose one of the following options:

 - IELTS score of 5.5 or above: http://www.ielts.org

-- TOEFL iBT score of 61 or above (Computer-based 173 or above or paper-based 500 or above.
+- TOEFL iBT score of 61 or above (Computer-based 173 and above, or paper-based 500 and above.
 The MTSU institution code is 1466.) https://www.ets.org/toefl/ibt/about

-- Duolingo English Test with a score of 85 or above.
+- Duolingo English Test with a score of 85 or above

-- iTEP score of 3.5 or above.
+- iTEP score of 3.5 or above

-- For transfer students, completion of English 1010 and 1020 at a U.S. university.
+- For transfer students, completion of English 1010 and 1020 at a U.S. university

-- The ELS completion certificate of level 110: https://www.els.edu/en/Find-ELS-Language-Centers/US/TN/Nashville (contact firstname.lastname@example.org)
+- The ELS completion certificate of level 110: https://www.els.edu/destinations/nashville (email firstname.lastname@example.org)

-- Proof of English Proficiency is Not Required if...
+Proof of English Proficiency is Not Required if...

-- English is the native language of your country of citizenship, or
+- English is the native language of your country of citizenship

-- You have earned a bachelor's or master's degree from a U.S. accredited 4 year college or university.
+- You have earned a bachelor's or master's degree from a U.S. accredited 4-year college

-- Nursing and Professional-Pilot degree programs require higher minimum English language proficiency scores: IELTS 6.0, TOEFL iBT 70, Duolingo 95, iTEP 3.8, or ELS level 112.
+*Nursing and Professional-Pilot degree programs require higher minimum English language proficiency scores: IELTS 6.0, TOEFL iBT 70, Duolingo 95, iTEP 3.8, or ELS level 112.

-- Official Academic Transcripts.
+- Official Academic Transcripts

 Your official high school or university transcripts must be mailed directly from your high school or university to MTSU.
 We cannot accept these documents from you unless they have been provided to you in an unopened official envelope with an embossed stamp or inked seal across the flap of the envelope.
 If you are a transfer student, we will require your high school transcript only if you have completed less than 24 hours of university coursework.

 If you have attended university level courses outside the U.S. then you must have your foreign transcripts evaluated by any one of the Current Members on www.naces.org, such as:

-All materials should be submitted using one of the options below.
+All materials should be submitted using one of the options below: